-The life and times of George M. Cohan, the legendary showman once known as the man who owned Broadway, explodes onstage.
-Set against the colorful backdrop of Old Broadway, it’s the showbiz saga of the brash, colorful, cocky, charismatic, and uncompromising character who almost single-handedly invented the Broadway musical.
-Set against the colorful backdrop of Old Broadway, this large-cast show is filled to the brim with production numbers, tap dancing galore, and Cohen's glorious music, including “Over There,” “Give my Regards to Broadway,” “You’re a Grand Old Flag,” and “Harrigan.”
-A definite must-see for all lovers of Broadway musicals, Yankee Doodle Dandy! presents a fresh, contemporary view of a celebrated musical theater icon, and audiences will cheer at this unabashedly patriotic celebration of Broadway!
+The life and times of legendary showman George M. Cohan is the showbiz saga of the brash, colorful, cocky, charismatic, and uncompromising character who almost single-handedly invented the Broadway musical.
+Set against the colorful backdrop of Old Broadway, this large-cast show is filled to the brim with production numbers, tap dancing galore, and Cohan's glorious music, including “Over There,” “Give My Regards to Broadway,” and “You’re a Grand Old Flag.”
+Yankee Doodle Dandy! presents a fresh, contemporary view of a celebrated musical theater icon, and audiences will cheer at this unabashedly patriotic celebration of Broadway!

 Propelled by the kind of vintage hoofing that built Broadway.
 The songs are all showstoppers!

-Ethel Levy- George’s first wife.
-A star in her own right.
-Great singer and comedienne.
-A savvy, wise cracking “gal” who could charm anyone with a wink, a joke and a great song.
-She was a natural comic in the Fanny Brice mode.
+Ethel Levey – George’s first wife.
+A young and vibrant star in her own right.
+A savvy, wisecracking “gal” who can charm anyone with a wink, a joke, and a song.
+She is a dynamic, expressive singer and natural comic in the Fanny Brice mode.
 (This role requires very accomplished singing and acting abilities.
 Only limited dancing skill is required.)
 Soprano–Belt.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.